 The difference between hot-rolled I-section and welded steel sections is shown in Figure 1.
 The design of a built-up beam (plate girder) involves the selection of adequate individual section sizes, weld sizes, and stiffeners (if required), and verifying their performance as a composite whole in satisfying ultimate and serviceability limit state requirements.

 Design Example of Built-Up Beams

-Ghosh (2010) presented an example of the design of a welded-plate girder for crane gantry in an iron melting workshop/industry.
-The example has been reproduced here to shown how to design welded-plate girders according to the requirements of EN 1993-1-1:2005.
+Ghosh (2010) presented an example of the design of a welded-plate girder for a crane gantry in an iron melting workshop/industry.
+The example has been reproduced here to show how to design welded-plate girders according to the requirements of EN 1993-1-1:2005.

 Ultimate design vertical moment = Mvu = 29515 kNm

 Ultimate design vertical shear force = Vvu = 6282 kN